fb icon myAcc icon

 Program Description

-ACC offers an associate in arts (AA) degree, four two-year associate in applied science (AAS) degrees, and two one-year certificate programs that focus on specialty areas in the field of business information systems (BIS).
+ACC offers an Associate in Applied Science (AAS) degree and a one-year certificate program that focus on specialty areas in the field of business information systems (BIS).

 BIS — Administrative Professional